 Anyone in this business would do well to keep alive the older methods when adopting newer ones.

-It may be difficult to envision the technological changes to come in subsequent decades, but regardless of what they may be, I think STM publishing will remain much the same in its essentials.
-Even if author proofs somehow become five-dimensional holograms through which one walks and makes revisions by grabbing at the air, it won’t fundamentally be any different than marking pieces of paper with a red pencil.
-We know authors and researchers will continue to document their work and to want to share it with others in the field; we know societies and other professional organizations will be involved in this process; we know that work will have to be edited (for readability, for accuracy, for style), revised, and put into some recognizably typical form; we know various stakeholders will need to weigh in at various points along the way; we know all of this will happen with regularity and in keeping with a certain schedule; and we know the people and vendors involved will need help and expertise to ensure all this is done.
+It may be difficult to envision the technological changes to come in subsequent decades, but regardless of what they turn out to be, I think STM publishing will remain much the same in its essentials.
+Even if author proofs somehow become five-dimensional holograms through which one walks and revises by grabbing at the air, it won’t fundamentally be any different than marking pieces of paper with a red pencil.
+We know authors and researchers will continue to document their work and to want to share it with others in the field; we know societies and other professional organizations will be involved in this process; we know work will have to be edited (for readability, for accuracy, for style), revised, and put into some recognizably standard form; we know various stakeholders will need to weigh in at various points along the way; we know all of this will happen with regularity and in keeping with a certain schedule; and we know the people and vendors involved will need help and expertise to ensure all this is done.
 As long as rigorous standards continue to prevail and discerning audiences demand the highest-quality STM content, the basic processes of STM publishing will remain largely intact.
 We may not know how things will change, but we can feel reasonably sure about what will stay the same.

 Dan Moran is the Publishing Services Group Leader at Sheridan Journal Services